 Child Support Cost

-How much does child support cost?
+How much are child support payments?

-How is child support cost calculated in Australia?
+How is child support calculated in Australia?

-• The income available to each parent minus the cost required to ‘self-support’
+• The income available to each parent minus the cost required to ‘self-support’.

-• The number of dependent children a parent needs to support and how old they each are
+• The number of dependent children a parent needs to support and how old they each are.

-• The amount of time the child spends with each parent
+• The amount of time the child spends with each parent.

-• The percentage of the child’s costs each parent covers
+• The percentage of the child’s costs each parent covers.

-• The average cost of raising a child in Australia
+• The average cost of raising a child in Australia.

-• Costs specific to this child
+• Costs specific to this child.

 This child support formula determines an amount suitable for each child, payable by one parent, usually to the other.